-We’ll also share with you the history of Animal Kingdom at Disney World, how the park was created, explore each one its themed areas, and share some of our favorite tips and tricks we’ve learned in the decades we’ve been visiting.
+We’ll also share with you the history of Animal Kingdom at Disney World, how the park was created, explore each one of its themed areas, and share some of our favorite tips and tricks we’ve learned in the decades we’ve been visiting.

 Also, don’t forget to sign up for our FREE Weekly E-Mail Newsletter.
 There we bring you the latest updates on Disney’s Animal Kingdom as well as vacation planning tips.
-You can sign up here: Join our E-Mail Newsletter
+You can sign up here: Join our E-Mail Newsletter!

 - Location: Walt Disney World, Bay Lake, Florida, United States